Show of Force

 I am expanding the project to include the deployment of soldiers around the Capitol complex after January 6th, and will continue photographing the activation of militias in public such as the Proud Boys, Boogaloo movement, and the Black Panthers.
 It strikes me that police and militias want firepower parity with the military, leading each to introduce more and bigger guns into civilian environments.

-This project required disassembling my camera and removing the normal sensor filter which blocks infrared and ultraviolet light.
+This project required disassembling my camera and removing the standard sensor filter, which blocks infrared and ultraviolet light.
 Then I added a filter to the lens that blocks most visible and ultra-violet light.
 A lot of the conversion equipment came from Kolari Vision.